Azure/bicep-registry-modules/avm/res/app/job/README.md

 ### Parameter: `secrets.keyVaultUrl`

-If an identity is used, the resource ID of a user-managed identity or System for a system-assigned managed identity to authenticate with Azure Key Vault.
-Required if `identity` is not null.
+Azure Key Vault URL pointing to the secret referenced by the Container App Job.
+Required if `value` is null.

 - Required: No
 - Type: string

 ### Parameter: `secrets.value`

-If name is used to specify a username, this value holds the secret for that username.
-Required if `name` is not null.
+The secret value, if not fetched from Key Vault.
+Required if `keyVaultUrl` is not null.

 - Required: No
 - Type: securestring